Ode to Toro

 3UHP1JR8XB

-A few weeks ago, in the middle of a sunny, almost-warm early March day, Alex walked into the kitchen and uttered these shocking words.
+A few weeks ago, in the middle of a sunny, almost-warm late February day, Alex appeared in the kitchen and uttered these shocking words.
 “Hey, do you want to go on a walk with me?”

-This wouldn’t be remarkable for any reason, except for the fact that he’s 17.
-And given that he’s now a driving, almost adult, I see the mailman (excuse me, the mail carrier) more predictably than I see my son.
+This wouldn’t be remarkable for any reason, except for the fact that he’s seventeen.
+And given that he’s now a driving, almost adult, I see the mailman more predictably than I see my son.

 I looked around the kitchen to be sure one of his friends hadn’t snuck in behind me, but it indeed appeared that he was speaking to me.
 It wasn’t necessarily the most convenient time to go for a walk.
-I was attempting a baking feat, which was ambitious from the start, but when your 17 year old asks you to go on a walk, you drop everything and go.
+I was attempting a baking feat, which was ambitious from the start, but what does one do when one’s high school senior asks for some mom time?
+You put the batter in the fridge and go.

 Okay, so it wasn’t the parting of the Red Sea.
-But if you don’t have a 17 year old, here are a couple of simple truths I didn’t see coming:
+But if you don’t have a seventeen-year-old, here are a couple of simple truths I didn’t see coming:

-1. They are their own independent people, with busy schedules — whether it’s social, sports or school, they have their own, real life — with places to be and people to see.
+1. They are their own independent people, with busy schedules.
+Whether it’s social, sports or school, they have places to be and people to see.
 And over time Mom’s role gets downsized.
-One day you’re the star in his show, then suddenly you’re lucky if you get a bit part.
+One day you’re the star in his show, then suddenly you’re lucky to get a bit part.
 If there was playbill for Alex’s past year, my role would be listed at the bottom as, “line cook.”

-2. Once they can drive, just wave goodbye.
-When they are dependent upon you for taxiing, those quick trips from point A to B to C and back again, are actually critical connection points.
+2. Once they can drive, wave goodbye.
+When they are dependent upon you as their personal Uber driver, those quick trips from point A to B and back again are critical connections.
 These are the little windows that give you an inside look at what’s going on.
-Now that Alex is his own shuttle service, well, those connection points are gone.
-Gone, as in, “here are your car keys, now drive away with my heart.”
+Now that Alex is his own shuttle service those connection points are gone.
+Gone as in, “Here are your car keys, now drive away with my heart.”

-So here we are, halfway through Alex’s final semester in high school.
-In a few short months, my kid will be off to the University of Georgia.
-Of course, this is wrought with its own excitement, joy, pride, anxiety, sleepless nights, ifs, ands and buts.
-His role in our family is huge – he’s our firstborn, with two siblings that look up to him, even though they don’t act like it.
-And he’s the first to leave the nest.
+And here we are, halfway through his final semester in high school.
+In a few short months, my firstborn will be off to the University of Georgia.
+Of course, this is wrought with excitement, joy, pride, anxiety and sleepless nights.
+His role in our family is huge, with two younger siblings that look up to him, even if they don’t always act like it.

 Suffice it to say, I’m feeling sentimentally fragile these days.
-It’s unknown, even to me, when the emotional pangs will hit — the spontaneously welling of tears that I try quickly to shut down.
-Along with wearing sunglasses a lot, I’m trying to avoid known triggers, like thinking this is his last (insert event here) at home, looking at our digital photo frame, chock full of little Alex shots, and, of course, Alan Jackson songs.
+It’s unknown, even to me, when the emotional pangs will hit——the spontaneously welling of tears I try to quickly shut down.
+Along with wearing sunglasses a lot, I’m trying to avoid known triggers, like thinking this is his last <insert event here> as a housemate, looking at our digital photo frame, chock full of little Alex shots, and, of course, sentimental songs are strictly prohibited.

 Ah, a second Sunday miracle.